How Does Fine Art Appraisal Work? (Why You Need Them)

 In short, this definition explains that the value of an artwork is not a set mathematical formula, nor is it permanent in amount.
 The monetary value of art changes based on the relationship buyers and sellers have with that specific piece.

-The actual value of the artwork does not fluctuate and is very personal.
-However, where money is concerned in art, the value can considerably fluctuate with time, popularity, and market conditions.
+Where money is concerned in art, the value can considerably fluctuate with time, popularity, and market conditions.

 Essentially, market research is done through consultations of both auction and private sales records, analyzing an artist’s artwork’s current value, and comparing market pricing for similar works.